 - #general: For general questions and discussions that don’t fit into any of the other channels.
 I’ll also post announcements, including new assignments, readings, and so on here.

-- #inspirations: Post general inspirations and examples of cool fabrication examples and Internet-enabled and wearable devices here.
+- #inspirations: Post general inspirations and examples of Internet-enabled and wearable devices here.

 - #random: For stuff unrelated or only somewhat related to class.
 Jokes, funny videos, etc. Be nice.

 If you want to ensure that someone (such as me) sees your message, use

 a mention.
 You do this like Twitter: use the

 @dan I'm missing a wire from my kit.